Developing Ionic applications with Clojurescript

 npx shadow-cljs watch app

-Now you should be able to start project using ionic serve, go to http://localhost:8100 and see an application home screen.
+Now you should be able to start the project using ionic serve, go to http://localhost:8100 and see an application home screen.

 8. Troubleshooting